 I was recently introduced to this series when I was going through my anime craze post-Castlevania.
-A one-season show produced by Production I.G, Gargantia follows the young soldier Ensign Ledo and his sentient mech—Chamber K6821—after they crash-land on a far-future earth.
+A one-season show produced by Production I.G, Gargantia follows the young soldier Ensign Ledo and his sentient mech—Chamber K6821—after they crash-land on far-future earth.

 Ledo is initially confused at this planet he’s landed on, as he and his people thought that Earth was destroyed.
 Instead, he finds a thriving water world full of floating cities.
 He also befriends a young woman, Ami, and eventually falls in love.

 The series is short, so you can watch it on a weekend if you need to.

 Watch It If You Like: Vampires, Vampire Hunters, Dysfunctional D&D Parties, Monster Romance, Witty Dialogue.